dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 ### <a name="toc_18"></a>8.
 Bonus: Use Custom Gradio for Inference

-- Execute this Jupyter code `gradio_infer.ipynb` to run inference on a specific model using the custom Gradio interface.
+- In CML session, execute this Jupyter code [gradio_infer.ipynb](gradio_infer.ipynb) to run inference on a specific model using the custom Gradio interface.
 - This Gradio interface is designed to compare the inference results between the base model and the fine-tuned/trained model.
 - It also displays the GPU memory status after loading the selected model successfully.
 User experience is depicted below.